peter88213/nvhelp-en/source/book_view.rst

 The Book properties view opens in the right pane when you select "Book" in the tree, or when you click on the |ico01|
 toolbar icon.
-It is the initial view after opening a *noveltree* project.
+It is the initial view after opening a *novelibre* project.

 .. figure:: _images/bookView01.png
-   :alt: noveltree screenshot
+   :alt: novelibre screenshot

 Title, description, and author